Vacation rentals in Nova Scotia

 2BR Beach Side Retreat/hot tub Rainbow Haven Beach

-JenniferRating, 5 stars1 month ago
+JenniferRating, 5 stars2 months ago

 Great place.
 It was extremely clean, host was very responsive. no issues, great time!